 Living with roommates can be a struggle.
 After all, we each have our own silly habits, busy schedules, and personal standards.
 From the awkward roommate agreement to dealing with your first roommate problem to cleaning up the common area, living with others is difficult regardless of if you have a good roommate or a bad roommate.
 But if you stick to this guide and establish roommate rules and chores, you’ll be able to navigate such differences and build a great roommate relationship and a positive living situation.

 First things first: setting ground rules for the shared living space.
 While you don’t have to actually fill out a written roommate agreement template, signed by everyone, it’s important to lay out the rules together.
 Set boundaries or house rules and keep the shared space enjoyable for everyone.
 Have a discussion early on to establish who’s an introvert and who’s an extrovert, whether you shower in the morning or at night, if you like to blast music or not, the expectation of quiet hours, and if your roommates are comfortable with overnight guests.
 Most importantly, agree on how to use (and leave) a shared space such as the kitchen, living room, or bathroom.
 Lay out all the expectations of how a common area is to be treated.
 The best thing is, if you notice things out of order, you can just remind your roommate of these house rules instead of having an awkward roommate conflict!

 Roommate Rule 2: Set up a cleaning schedule.

 In addition to those basic house rules for roommates, determine a consistent cleaning schedule with household chores to keep a common space in tip-top condition, especially if your housemate happens to be a neat freak.
-For example, come up with a chore chart where roommate A can commit to taking out the trash every first and third Saturdays whereas roommate B will wash the dirty dishes.
+For example, come up with a chore chart where roommate A can commit to taking out the trash every first and third Saturday whereas roommate B will wash the dirty dishes.
 Cleaning responsibilities switch the following week!

 Roommate Rule 3: Who buys what?